• Gag Clause Prohibition: The Attestation Process

 PCORI Counting Rules

-1. Per Human, Not Per Employee: Counting for PCORI fees is based on the number of covered persons (not just covered employees).
+1. Per Human Not Per Employee: Counting for PCORI fees is based on number of covered persons (not just covered employees).
 As such, each employee and each dependent must be counted for PCORI fee payment purposes.

-2. Exception for Account-Based Plans: The one exception is for the calculation of PCORI fees for account-based plans (such as HRA plans), which are counted on a per-employee basis even if dependent expenses are eligible for reimbursement under an account-based plan.
-This includes plans such as HRAs.
+2. Exception for Account-Based Plans (HRAs): The one exception is for calculation of PCORI fees for account-based plans (such as HRA plans), which are counted on a per employee basis even if dependent expenses are eligible for reimbursement under an account-based plan.
+This includes plans such as HRAs and funded or matched FSAs.
+The regulations provide this special rule where dependents are not counted for account-based plans only.

-3. Exception for More Than One Self-Funded Plan: There is also a special rule that PCORI fees are only payable for one self-funded plan, even if an employer has more than one self-funded plan and even if an individual may be covered under more than one self-funded plan.
+3. Exception for More Than One Self-Funded Plan: There is also a special rule that PCORI fees are only payable for one self-funded plan, even if an employer has more than one self-funded plan, and even if an individual may be covered under more than one of the employer’s self-funded plans.
+This special rule eliminates “double-paying” for participants.

-For fully insured plans, the insurance carriers pay the fee on behalf of employers.
-The actual fee is baked into the fully insured premium.
+Fully Insured Plans: Insurance carriers pay the fee on behalf of fully insured employers.
+The PCORI fee is baked into the fully insured premium.
+Therefore, no action is required for employers with only fully insured plans (and no account based plans).

 PCORI Reporting